SHLLC-Class/devops-tool-installation-steps/Tomcat/README.md

 # Tomcat

+Tomcat or Apache Tomcat is a light weight, open source web container used to deploy and run java-based web applications.
+It is developed by Apache Software Foundation (ASF).

-This directory contains information about installations for Tomcat
+_This directory contains information about installations for Tomcat_

 ### Installation

+#### Prerequisite

+* AWS Account
+* Create Redhat EC2 T2 micro Instance,
+* Create Security Group and open Tomcat ports or Required ports.
+  * 8080 _etc
+* Attach Security Group to EC2 Instance.
+* Install java openJDK1.8+

 ***Note :***  Ubuntu use `apt` not `yum`, `yum` is for **redhat** or **centos**